Why the transition to electric cars looms large in UAW talks with Big 3 automakers

 "It sounds like an excuse to me," she said.
 "If they're going to make electric vehicles, why can't we make them there in Belvidere?"

-But she was also living an auto workers' nightmare.
-She took a transfer to Michigan when her shift was cut at Belvidere, and during an interview with NPR, she was making the 5-hour drive back to Illinois, where her husband and other family and friends still live.
+But she was also living an autoworker's nightmare.
+She took a transfer to Michigan when her shift was cut at Belvidere, and during an interview with NPR, she was making the five-hour drive back to Illinois, where her husband and other family and friends still live.
 She gets back about once a month.

 "It pretty much turned my whole life upside down," she says of losing her job at Belvidere.

-Some of the union's demands center on more protections for workers because of the upheaval auto workers experience when plants are idled or shut down.
+Some of the union's demands center on more protections for workers because of the upheaval that autoworkers experience when plants are idled or shut down.
 The union proposed a program to pay workers to do community service if a plant is idled, as well as the right to strike over plant closures.

 Companies say they need to have the flexibility to shut down or move operations — again, often citing the challenges of the EV transition when they make that case.